cambridge-water-polo/cambridge-water-polo.github.io/_posts/2019-07-12-CWP-2019-Season-Information.md

 **Do we know the fall game and practice schedules?**

 * The league has completed the scheduling process.
 The games are posted on the GHSWPA website (www.gapolo.com/results/2019/).
-At the top, there is a search box.
+THe GHSWPA website is available from the link on the CWP website.
+From the GHSWPA website results 2019 page at the top, there is a search box.
 Type CAMBRIDGE in to the box and it will filter down to just our games.
 Practice times are posted on the Cambridge Water Polo website and have been emailed out.

 <br>

 I'm looking forward to another great season for CWP!

 <br>
 Coach Lee